OceanGate-Gate

 Overall, I actually hope for a Sanders win, with control of the house and senate turned over to the Democrats.
 I just think that the dems are better off with a more moderate foil to Trump.
 But this lack of united front seems to be more helpful to Trump, since they thrive on division, and the choice of dems to divide themselves just makes the Republican’s job easier.

-End of the year in review: A review of the reviews
+End of the year in review: A review of New York Times reviews

 It is because I subscribe to the Times that I have commented so much about them as of late.
 In my mind, I serve as the latter-day incarnation of LOOT magazine from the early 1990s.
 Lies Of Our Times was a critique of America’s newspaper of record, the New York Times.
 It had an unfortunate radical-sounding name.
 However, the critiques were scholarly, and it taught me, before I became influenced by FAIR magazine and Noam Chomsky, how to read newspapers or magazines in a way that revealed their subtext.